 The Nordic-Baltic Mobility Programme for Culture strengthens artistic and cultural cooperation in the Nordic region and Baltic states.
 The programme focuses on increasing the exchange of knowledge, contacts, presence and interest in Nordic and Baltic art and culture.
-The Nordic-Baltic Mobility Programme comprises three forms of funding: mobility, network and residence funding.
+The Nordic-Baltic Mobility Programme comprises three forms of funding: Mobility funding, Network funding and Funding for artist residenceies.

-The mobility funding provides applicants, who may be individuals or small groups, access to contacts, skills and knowledge from different parts of the region.
+The Mobility funding provides individual applicants access to contacts, skills and knowledge from different parts of the region.
 Funding may also be used to present artistic and cultural productions and to increase interest in Nordic and Baltic art and culture.

 Mobility funding is intended for the travel and/or stay of professional artists or cultural workers within Nordic and/or Baltic countries.
 That is: Denmark, Estonia, Finland, the Faroe Islands, Greenland, Iceland, Latvia, Lithuania, Norway, Sweden and the Åland Islands.

-The reason for the journey may, for example, be:
+The purpose for the journey may be, for example:

-cooperation with colleagues in one of the Nordic and/or Baltic countries
+cooperation with colleagues in one of the Nordic or Baltic countries

 a special performance